COMP4350-Team2/Desktop-NativeApp/README.md

     ```

 - Not having these files will run a Mock version of the system.
+- Contact one of the team members for `.env` files if needed.

 ### Restore (Optional)
 - Navigate to `src`